SarathUW/Hydropower-And-Flood-Risk/README.md

 ## Has Hydropower Made the World More Flood Prone?
 This repository contains python scripts to download data and generate results as seen in the manuscript.
-Note: Certain data required to run the scripts have to be generated using RAT3.0 Link to RAT3.0 git repository: https://github.com/UW-SASWE/RAT.git
+<br>Note: Certain data required to run the scripts have to be generated using RAT3.0
+Link to RAT3.0 git repository: https://github.com/UW-SASWE/RAT.git

 ### Abstract